decretist/Dissertation/Chapter4/chapter4.md

 | second    |   1.0674 |     0.7861 |   1.2408 |   0.877  |     0.8796 |    0.8927 | nan      |

-Because of the scale of the experiment, the results can be somewhat difficult to read, but are entirely consistent with those obtained in the previous simplified experiments.
-They are divided into two tables to allow them to be represented on the printed page, but should be imagined as a single table, with the second table extending the first table to the right.
+Because of the scale of the experiment, the results can be somewhat difficult to read, but they are entirely consistent with those obtained in the previous simplified experiments.
+They are divided into two tables to allow them to be represented on the printed page but should be imagined as a single table, with the second table extending the first table to the right.
 The first column of each row contains the name of the subcorpus hypothesized to be the work of an unknown